What to see in France

 Exceptional natural sites

-The largest canyon in Europe, the Gorges du Verdon is a sporting getaway in the middle of a wild and preserved landscape.
-A must-see in the Var, it offers many sporting activities such as hiking, rafting, canyoning, canoeing, bungee jumping...
+The largest canyon in Europe, the Gorges du Verdon is a sporting getaway in a wild, unspoilt landscape.
+A must-see in the Var, it offers a host of sporting activities including hiking, rafting, canyoning, canoeing and bungee jumping.
+These impressive gorges, carved out by the Verdon River, attract thrill-seekers as well as nature and photography enthusiasts, who will find unforgettable panoramic views.

-The Esterel massif is a natural volcanic site with a distinctive red colour.
-Situated along the sea, the contrast of colours between the red of the rock and the turquoise of the sea lit by the sun is sublime.
-When taking the Corniche d'Or road to visit Saint-Raphaël and Fréjus, you should go and admire the landscape offered by the cliffs.
-There are many walking routes to explore this superb massif, such as the unmissable Saint-Barthélemy rock.
-The Pic de l'Ours offers a breathtaking panorama of the Mediterranean.
+The Estérel massif is a natural volcanic site with a distinctive red colour.
+Set alongside the sea, the contrast between the red of the rock and the turquoise of the sunlit sea is sublime.
+When you take the Corniche d'Or road to visit Saint-Raphaël and Fréjus, you'll want to take in the scenery offered by the cliffs.
+There are many walking routes to explore this superb massif, including the not-to-be-missed Rock of Saint-Barthélemy.
+The Pic de l'Ours offers breathtaking views of the Mediterranean.
 A place that will also delight climbing enthusiasts!
+L'Estérel also offers wild beaches and secret coves, where you can swim in complete tranquillity in an exceptionally natural setting.

 Massif de l'Esterel